mangodairy/devsite/_Kubernetes/KubernetesPart1.md

 **We will take this scenario**
 1. Our developer developed a microservice.
-2. We will start 4 containers with this docker image.
+2. We will start four containers with this docker image.
 3. Place an internal load balancer in front of these containers.
-4. After starting we understood 4 images are not sufficient for serving the traffic.
+4. After starting, we understood four images are not sufficient for serving the traffic.
 5. We will scale it to 6.
 6. Place a public load balancer in front of these containers.
 7. Today is new year day traffic spikes.
-8. Scale the number of containers now, we will increase it to 10.
+8. Scale the number of containers.
+Let us increase it to 10.
-9. Our Dev team added new fetchers to the application.
+9. Our Dev team added a new feature to the application.
 10. The business wanted to implement it now since it is the new year day.
 11. We will implement the change  by Keep serving the existing  requests during the upgrade without any interruption to the end-user

-I will add the demo in another page and provide the link here .
-I am also planning a video  for the same but it will take some time .
+I will add the demo on another page and provide the link here.
+I am also planning a video for the same but, it will take some time.

 [Our next module,Kubernetes Architecture Control Plane Components,click here](https://rajith.in/Kubernetes/KubernetesPart2/)